-A minimum of five Grade 4's at GCSE level, to include English and Mathematics, is the minimum entry requirement to commence Level 3 courses.
-We also ask for a minimum of Grade 6 in any subject you wish to continue at A Level.
-Pathway 1 - A Levels (or A levels and BTEC combined) 5 GCSEs at grade 5 or above including English and Mathematics.
-(Some courses will require grade 6 or above to ensure students are able to cope with the demands of the A level course).
-Pathway 2 - BTEC only 5 GCSEs at grade 4 or above, including maths and English.
+A minimum of five Grade 5's at GCSE level, to include English and Mathematics, is the minimum entry requirement to commence Level 3 BTEC courses.
+A minimum of 8 grade 5 to include English and Maths to access A Level We also ask for a minimum of Grade 6 in any subject you wish to continue at A Level Grade 7 in Science and Maths.

+Pathway 1 - A Levels (or A levels and BTEC combined)

+8 GCSEs at grade 5 or above including English and Mathematics.
+(All courses will require grade 6 or above to ensure students are able to cope with the demands of the A level course with grade 7 required for Maths and Science.

+Pathway 2 - BTEC only

+5 GCSEs at grade 5 or above, including Maths and English.

 Pathway 3 - Level 2 Vocational Qualifications in Learning to Learn, Occupational Studies for the workplace, Employment Awareness in Active Leisure and Learning, Employment Skills, Diploma for Entry to the Uniformed Services, Support work in Schools and Colleges, Supporting Teaching and Learning, Diploma for Early Years Practitioner.

 No minimum requirements for Level 2.

 In addition, we are able to offer GCSE resit English and Maths, and if needed, Functional Skills English and Maths, for Vocational Qualification students.

-Please do not hesitate to contact the Sixth Form Office on 357 25 963888 if you have any queries or would like to discuss studying at St John's Sixth Form.
-PSHE/RSE PSHE/ RSE are also delivered on a weekly basis as integral timetabled sessions and are compulsory.
+Please do not hesitate to contact the Sixth Form Office on 357 25 968027 if you have any queries or would like to discuss studying at St John's Sixth Form.

+PSHE/RSE

+PSHE/ Careers sessions are also delivered on a weekly basis as integral timetabled sessions and are compulsory.

 They are many options for exploration and development within both programmes and lessons are tailored to suit the needs of the group.